 Braille opens opportunities at all levels of life.
 If you are a sighted person, imagine how it would be if you had no access to print and were without a way to write your ideas and communications or even a grocery list.
 You would have to rely on what others chose to tell you, plus information from electronic devices such as radios, television and computers.
 Braille at public venues opens doors for customers who read with their fingers.

 Submitting Material to Be Brailled

 Though I can scan printed material, text or Word Processor files are the most efficient way for me and the most economical for you.
+Most pdf files will also work.
 Send files as an attachment to an email message, or through the mail on a CD or thumb drive.

-For some items, such as restaurant menus and brochures, I like to have the hard copy along with the electronic copy.
+For some items, such as restaurant menus and brochures, I like to have the hard copy or a pdf file along with the text or Word file.
 This lets me format the braille to better correspond with the print presentation.

 Contracted or Uncontracted Braille

 Standard braille is known as contracted (grade 2) braille and is the braille most often used.
 Most of my transcriptions are in contracted braille.